 The largest battles you’ll face are against the Worldeaters who each have their own arenas and mechanics.
 Preparing for each of these is journey unto itself and requires the help of the side characters as they’ll provide you with the tools you’ll need.
 Given the name “Worldeaters,” you’d expect them to be rather large and imposing, and you would be correct in that presumption.
 These monstrous creatures fill the screen, and provide a thrill unlike any of the other battles in the game.
 I really enjoyed these encounters and, frankly, just wish there were more of them.

 Perhaps what I find most impressive about Biomutant is that, despite the wealth of mechanics and systems it features, they all generally come together.
 Implementing a deep looting and crafting system, fluid combat, RPG character development, and choice-driven narrative is a major challenge for any developer.
 Loot-driven games are my forte, and I have thousands of hours in all the well-known entries, including Diablo, Borderlands, The Division, and many more.
-The fact that Experiment 101 managed to accomplish this with a small team on their first title is hugely impressive, and I feel it should be applauded.
+The fact that Experiment 101 managed to accomplish this on their first title is hugely impressive, and I feel it should be applauded.
 Hopefully, they’ll have time to implement a new game plus mode in the future too right?
 No need, that’s already here as well.

 There are aspects of the game where the smaller budget shows, however.
 As you progress with the tribes, you’ll undertake a number of missions in which you must capture outposts.
 These missions are sadly one of the weakest aspects of the game, with rather bland scenarios and repetitive combat.
 It’s a shame, as being a core part of the story, they are not something you can overlook.
 After a period of time, you will also begin to notice reused assets in a number of areas, including buildings and even enemy attack styles.
 This applies to some conversational selections as well which will sometimes repeat.
 While these don’t detract from the gameplay too heavily, it is noticeable.